Adaickalavan/IceCreamAPI/README.md

         docker build -t "seeddata" .
         ```

-4. **Run Docker-Compose to Start IceCream API** *(requires internet connectivity)*
+4. **Run Docker-Compose to Start IceCream Application** *(requires internet connectivity)*
     + In a bash terminal, navigate to the project folder, i.e. `C:/goWorkspace/src/icecreamapi`.
-Start the API by running docker-compose
+Start the application by running docker-compose.
         ```bash
         docker-compose up
         ```

 5. **Functional API Testing**
     + Use an API development environment tool such as [Postman](https://www.getpostman.com) to test the RESTful API endpoints.
     + LOGIN into the `icecream` application by posting `name` and `password` in Postman.
-Currently, the API only has one authorized user with the below authentication details.
+Currently, the application only has one authorized user with the following authentication details.
         ```json
         POST http://localhost:8080/login
         BODY